Lesson With You live online music lessons - signup

 How often should I practice clarinet?

 The frequency and duration of your clarinet practice vary based on your schedule, age, skill level, and musical goals.
 Our instructors recommend setting aside a regular daily practice time, aiming for an average of around 20 minutes, excluding the time spent on setup and putting away the clarinet.
-The important thing is to build and stick to a consistent practice routine, stay committed, and find joy in the gradual process of learning the clarinet.

 What can I expect out of my first online clarinet lesson?